baha1891/Company/README.md

-starting project is the point without and php code (only the split of admin pages components)
+starting project is the point without any php code (only the split of admin pages components)